-I was told by a friend, who’s a Republican and attends meetings of the local Republican Party, that my name came up once and someone said, “He’s the biggest socialist in the Cedar Valley!”
-My reaction was to laugh because that is an affirmation of everything I’ve been writing in this blog regarding the misunderstanding of economic and political theories that primarily exists on that side of the aisle.
+I was told that my name came up once at a meeting of the local Republican Party and someone said, “He’s the biggest socialist in the Cedar Valley!”
+My reaction was an insincere (frustrated is a better word) chuckle.
+To call me (a confessed capitalist) a “socialist” is an affirmation of the misunderstanding of economic and political theories I often write about.

-Socialism is a system of social organization that does not demand the absence of different class constructs (and profits), but advocates the vesting of ownership and control of the means of production and distribution (capital, land, etc.) to be in the community interest.
+Socialism itself (not it’s oppressive communist extreme) is a system of social organization that does not demand the absence of different class constructs (or profits), but advocates the vesting of ownership and control of the means of production and distribution (capital, land, etc.) to be in the community interest.
 That does not even mean equal, or non-competitive distribution, it simply means that the distribution is influenced by what is best for the community.

 The argument here is that “socialism” by itself is not a dirty word when it’s understood, and that understanding is essential in establishing better government.

-A related misunderstanding is in the type of financial structure we have in the United States.
-I often hear that “government regulations” hamper the “Free Market” where prices are determined by supply and demand and from which our capitalist economic system, favoring private ownership, is derived.
-It needs to be explained that nowhere in the history of economic theory is it said that capitalism is a perfect system.
+A related misunderstanding regards our financial system.
+We often hear that “government regulations” hamper the “Free Market” where prices are determined by supply and demand and from which our capitalist system, favoring private ownership, is derived.
+It needs to be explained, however, that nowhere in the history of economic theory is it said that capitalism is a perfect system.

 Let’s put the socialism rhetoric to rest.
-We are a Republic, founded on the principles of representative government that provides for the common welfare of its people; and in doing so offers the best realization of personal freedoms, while not infringing upon the rights of others, that a civilized society can provide.
+We were created as a Republic, founded on representative government that provides for the common welfare of its people; and in doing so offers the best realization of personal freedoms, while not infringing upon the rights of others, that a civilized society can provide.